duckzland/jxcryptnotify/README.md

 1. Get SMTP server and its configuration for : host, port, username, password
 2. Edit the config_example.json and rename it config.json

+*** Remember to fetch the correct UCID from CMC for the target and source token

 &nbsp;
 &nbsp;